Black Sea Fleet: 2022 Russian invasion of Ukraine

 A build-up of Russian forces around Ukraine and in Belarus began toward the end of 2021, ostensibly for exercises.
 In February 2022, the Black Sea Fleet was reinforced by six landing ships: three Ropucha-class landing ships (Minsk (127), Korolev (130) and Kaliningrad (102)) were drawn from the Baltic Fleet while two (Georgy Pobedonosets (016) and Olenegorsky Gornyak (012)) came from the Northern Fleet.
 The Ivan Gren-class landing ship, Pyotr Morgunov (117) also deployed to the Black Sea from the Northern Fleet.
 The 22nd Army Corps (at that time subordinate to the Black Sea Fleet but in 2023 transferred to the control of Russian Ground Forces) was also reinforced, including by the 247th Regiment of the 7th Guards Mountain Air Assault Division as well as by the 56th Guards Air Assault Regiment, subordinate to the same division.
 On the eve of the conflict, it was reported that the headquarters of the 58th Combined Arms Army had deployed to Crimea commanding between 12 and 17 battalion tactical groups.

 The Russian invasion of Ukraine began on 24 February 2022 and it was initially reported that this included an amphibious landing at Odesa by elements of Russian Naval Infantry and the Black Sea Fleet.
 However, the report of a landing at Odesa on 24 February subsequently proved to be false.
 On 24 February 2022, the cruiser Moskva and the patrol ship Vasily Bykov bombarded Snake Island in the Danube Delta and captured it from its Ukrainian garrison.
 On 26 February 2022 it was reported that Russian forces made an amphibious assault at Mariupol utilizing half of their landing ships in the Black Sea.
 A second Russian amphibious group was said still to be positioned in the vicinity of Odesa.

 On 28 February 2022, Turkey indicated that it was closing the Dardanelles Straits to all foreign warships for the duration of the conflict.
 Turkish Foreign Minister Mevlüt Çavuşoğlu argued that the move was consistent with terms of the Montreux Convention.
 An exception would be allowed for Russian ships returning from the Mediterranean to Black Sea bases where they were registered.

-As of early March 2022, the Ukrainian navy was confirmed to have lost two vessels: the frigate Hetman Sahaidachny, scuttled by its crew to avoid capture, and the patrol vessel Sloviansk, reported sunk by Russian action on 3 March 2022.
-On 7 March 2022 it was reported that the Russian patrol ship Vasily Bykov may have been damaged by Ukrainian shore-based multiple-launch rocket fire.
-However, the ship was subsequently reported as having entered Sevastopol on 16 March 2022 with no obvious damage.
+As of early March 2022, the Ukrainian navy was confirmed to have lost two vessels, including the frigate Hetman Sahaidachny, scuttled by its crew to avoid capture.
+Vasily Bykov was reported as having entered Sevastopol on 16 March 2022 with no obvious damage.